Formal University & Corporate Research Studies on Tholagé®

 GE HealthCare IRB Study (2024)

-Small, Neuroimaging Study of Eye-Movement Protocol of Tholáge (Activating Protocol)
+Small, Neuroimaging Study of Eye-Movement Protocol of Tholáge® (Access Protocol only)

 The human subject, who was inside an fMRI machine, lifted their eyes to 60° up for 10 seconds, followed by 10 seconds of neutral/looking straight ahead—a pattern that was repeated continuously for several minutes.
 Though the locus coeruleus (LC) and amygdalae were too small to be seen with the level of resolution being used in this small IRB-approved study, the ventromedial prefrontal cortex (vmPFC) lit up every time the subject lifted their eyes up, all of which was exactly as Matsuo et al. (2015) found in their study of “upgazes.”
 Activation of the vmPFC also indicates activation of the amygdala, also as Matsuo and team found.